 Who We Are

-Founded 34 years ago, The Public Law Center, a 501(c)(3) nonprofit, provides free legal services to low income residents and other nonprofits in Orange County.
-In 2014, Public Law Center staff and volunteers provided over 67,000 hours of free legal services in handling over 4,600 cases and benefitted more than 8,000 low-income children, adults and seniors in Orange County.
-The value of this work is $22 million in 2014.
-Our work includes counseling, individual representation, community education and strategic policy advocacy and impact litigation to challenge societal injustices.
+Founded in 1981, The Public Law Center is a 501(c)(3) nonprofit providing free legal services to low income residents and other nonprofits in Orange County.
+Last year, Public Law Center staff and volunteers provided over 65,000 hours of free legal services in handling over 4,500 cases benefiting low-income children, adults and seniors.
+The estimated value of this work is roughly $60 million in just the past three years.
+Our services include counseling, individual representation, community education and strategic policy advocacy and impact litigation to challenge societal injustices.

 Who We Serve